 Tsering Stobdan, Ladakh

-Holds a PhD in Molecular Biology & Biotechnology from Indian Agricultural Research Institute, New Delhi.
-Tsering is a leading Senior Scientist at DIHAR - Defence Institute of High Altitude Research, Leh.
+Tsering holds a PhD in Molecular Biology & Biotechnology from Indian Agricultural Research Institute, New Delhi.
+He is a leading Senior Scientist at DIHAR - Defence Institute of High Altitude Research, Leh.
 He has carried out extensive research on native food and medicinal plants in the Himalayas and is involved in the development of appropriate agro-technologies, such as passive solar heating for year-round vegetable production.
 His research has appeared in over 50 national and international journals, two monogram and 20 book chapters.
 He has played a central part in the elaboration of The Ladakh Autonomous Hill Development Council's Organic Mission Document for Ladakh.

 Afsar Jafri, India

 Afsar Jafri has been working on agricultural issues for decades and has written extensively on the ill effects of the “green revolution”, international trade, GMOs, IPRs and patents, and about agroecology and food sovereignty as the alternative to the agrarian crisis in Asia.
 Afsar has long been associated with farmers´ groups in South Asia.
 He advises La Via Campesina member-groups and other farmer-unions in India on these issues.
-He was involved for a decade with the grassroot organisation Navdanya, founded by Dr. Vandana and has worked with Focus on the Global South - an Asian activist think tank - for 13 years.
+He was involved for a decade with the grassroots organisation Navdanya, founded by Dr. Vandana and has worked with Focus on the Global South - an Asian activist think tank - for 13 years.
 Afsar presently works with GRAIN, an international NGO that supports small farmers and social movements in their struggles for community-controlled and biodiverse food systems.

-Manish Jain, Udaipur, India
+Vidhi Jain, India